-During the last decade the stock market had a huge tailwind in the form of multiple expansion.
-At the start of 2010 the S&P 500 had an earnings multiple of around 18, while currently at around 28.
+During the last decade, the stock market had a huge tailwind in the form of multiple expansion.
+At the start of 2010, the S&P 500 had an earnings multiple of around 18, while currently at around 28.
 This tailwind equals around 4.5% annually.
-Of course, the multiples can continue to expand, but I’m certainly not putting that into my calculations.
-Low interest rates are already discounted for years to come.
+Of course, the multiples can continue expanding, but I’m not putting that into my calculations.
+Low-interest rates are already discounted for years to come.

 Low interest rates:

-About 14 trillion USD worth of bonds have negative nominal yields.
+About 14 trillion USD worth of bonds has negative nominal yields.
 Would you invest in long-term treasuries which pay a coupon significantly less than inflation, even negative nominal rates?
 I wouldn’t, and the remaining viable investment options are stocks and real estate.
-Current earnings yield for stocks are 3.6% (P/E upside down).
-Compared to a yield of 0.7% for 30 year bonds it doesn’t seem so bad.
+The current earnings yield for stocks is 3.6% (P/E upside down).
+Compared to a yield of 0.7% for 30-year bonds, it doesn’t seem so bad.
 But the margin of safety is small, in my opinion.